GTK-lab/SpliCeAT/majiq/README.md

  ...
  ```

-3. Upload these 2 files in the `input` directory as follows:
+3. Upload the following 2 files in the `input` directory as follows:

 `design.csv` : experimental design (change to your own, with the following columns)